hirosystems/docs/docs/stacks-2.1-upgrades.md

 ## Clarinet

+This section explains the Stacks 2.1 updates for Clarinet.

 ### Update Devnet settings

+This sections helps you update your Devnet settings to work with the Stacks 2.1 updates.

 If you are new to Clarinet, refer to the [Getting started](../docs/clarinet/getting-started.md) guide to install clarinet, [set up local development environment](clarinet/how-to-guides/how-to-set-up-local-development-environment.md) and [create your project](clarinet/how-to-guides/how-to-create-new-project.md)